Upadoo

-"Upadoo" is a song by British media personality Lauren Harries.
-The song was released on May 8, 2018, and was debuted with a performance at the gay pride event in Exeter, United Kingdom.
+"Upadoo" is a song by English media personality Lauren Harries.
+The song was released on 8 May 2018 and was debuted with a performance at a gay pride event in Exeter.
 Following its release, the singer promoted the song via her Instagram and Twitter accounts, encouraging fans to create and submit their own fan-made single artwork, copies of which were posted on Harries' official account.

 Music video

 In January 2018, Harries announced via Twitter that a video for the song was planned and scheduled to be filmed the following week.
 The singer was subsequently seen filming a music video on a boardwalk near a lake, in a black dress and pink boots.
 The shoot was hit by controversy when Harries tripped and fell into the lake during filming.

 In July 2018, Harries confirmed via Twitter that the video was coming soon.
 However, no video for the song has yet been released.